 These recipes are all alternative diet-friendly, as they can be easily modified to accommodate vegan, vegetarian, and dairy-free diets.
 Food allergies and sensitivities are more common nowadays, so I wanted to create this list to include recipes that are easy to adjust based on your needs.

-Cancel your plans and call your friends to bring the wine because here is a list of recipes to help you celebrate the seasons!
-I can't take credit for the ingenuity behind these recipes, this is a roundup of my favorite fall recipes by food bloggers that I have made at home and my family has enjoyed.
+Cancel your plans and tell your friends to bring over some wine—this list of recipes is here to help you celebrate the changing of the seasons!
+I can't take credit for the ingenuity behind these recipes.
+This is a roundup of my favorite fall recipes by food bloggers that I have made at home and my family has enjoyed.

 Sweet Potato Bites

 Nothing says fall quite like sweet potatoes!
-These sundried tomato sweet potato bites are vegan, gluten-free and they look easy to make a large batch for a crowd.
+These sundried tomato sweet potato bites are vegan, gluten-free, and easy to make in a large batch for a crowd.

-Bruschetta traditionally uses tomatoes but this recipe uses mushrooms instead!
+Bruschetta traditionally uses tomatoes, but this recipe uses mushrooms instead!
 This mushroom bruschetta recipe sounds like it is meant to be enjoyed next to a fire with a glass of red wine.
-You can also make it in advance and store it in the fridge until serving.
+You can also make it in advance and store it in the fridge until you need it.
 You can serve this with sliced french bread, crackers, pita bread, or vegetable crudites.
 This would be a beautiful addition to a charcuterie platter or appetizer table.
-I served this with crackers and sliced vegetables when I made it for a small get together.
+I served this with crackers and sliced vegetables when I made it for a small get-together.

-If you happen to have any leftover bruschetta, this would work great as a spread on sandwiches or boost the flavor of any homemade soups.
+If you happen to have any leftover bruschetta, this would work great as a spread on sandwiches or could be used to boost the flavor of any homemade soups.

-Traditionally we think of pumpkin pie or pumpkin spiced coffees, but you can use pumpkin in savory applications as well.
-You can use pumpkin in hummus and it is so good—I was really surprised by how good it was!
+Traditionally, when we think of autumn, we think of pumpkin pie or pumpkin-spiced coffees, but you can use pumpkin in savory applications as well.
+This pumpkin hummus is so good—seriously, I was really surprised by how good it was!
 I couldn't really taste the pumpkin, but it felt festive to add it.
 Ditch the pumpkin spice latte and opt for something warm and savory.

-This pumpkin hummus recipe looks easy to customize and highlight the flavors your palette enjoys most.
+This pumpkin hummus recipe is easy to customize and highlights the flavors your palette enjoys most.

 Rustic Tomato Galette